Ri-butz/ReWriteX-Hikari/README.md

-# ##ReWriteX-Akira##
+# ##ReWriteX-Hikar##

-ReWriteX-Akira is an advanced version of the previously released ReWriteX Alpha and Omega
+ReWriteX-Hikari is an advanced version of the previously released ReWriteX Alpha and Omega

 # Features:
 - Kernel parameters tweak for better UX and less latency